MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-immersive-spaces.md

 - UDP ports 3478-3481

-Mesh traffic will use IP addresses in the AzureCloud service tag.
+Mesh traffic usees IP addresses in the AzureCloud service tag.

-For more information about service tags, see the [Azure service tags overview | Microsoft Learn](/azure/virtual-network/service-tags-overview).
+For more information about service tags, see the [Virtual network service tags](/azure/virtual-network/service-tags-overview).

 ## Disallow or allow the app

 > [!IMPORTANT]
-> If you disallow or allow the Mesh immersive spaces app, the UI entry point for Immersive space will **still be visible for up-to 24 hours**.
+> If you disallow or allow the Mesh immersive spaces app, the UI entry point for Immersive space will still be visible for up-to 24 hours.

 ## Create or edit app permission policy

 If you want to allow or block the app for specific user groups, create or edit an app permission policy so that selected groups are allowed or blocked from the Mesh immersive spaces app.

 > [!NOTE]
-> It may be more complicated if the tenant already has different app permission policies for users/groups.
+> It may be more complicated if the tenant already has different app permission policies for users or groups.

 1. In the left panel, go to **Teams apps** > **Permission policies**.
 1. In **App permission policies**, select **Add**.